Understanding Flanker Fragrances: Exploring The Scent Families

 Characteristics Values

-Definition A flanker is a new fragrance that shares some attributes of an already existing fragrance.
+Definition A flanker fragrance is a newly created perfume that shares some attributes of an already existing perfume.

 shunscent